-The Department of Human Dimensions of Natural Resources (HDNR) offers a graduate program in Human Dimensions of Natural Resources that is designed to educate and develop professionals in social science aspects of natural resources.
-The program aims to develop professionals who will work and become leaders in the field both through research and practice.
-The Department offers two Master of Science degrees and one Doctor of Philosophy degree.
+The Department of Human Dimensions of Natural Resources (HDNR) offers a research-based graduate program that is designed to educate and develop professionals in social science aspects of natural resources issues.
+The program develops professionals who will work and become leaders in the field both through research and practice.
+The Department offers a Master of Science degree and a Doctor of Philosophy degree.
 The Master of Science degree generally takes two years to complete.
 The Doctor of Philosophy degree takes about three years to complete.

 If you have a specific question please contact our Graduate Coordinator Dr. Alan Bright.

 The Conservation Leadership through Learning (CLTL) program is an 18-month Master’s of Science in Conservation Leadership degree which prepares leaders to address complex conservation issues at local, regional, and global scales.
 The program includes two semesters of fulltime coursework followed by a Capstone Project.